Church Growth

 Most churches measure growth by Sunday attendance.
 But attendance is a lagging indicator — it tells you what happened, not why.
 The leading indicator of a healthy, growing church is member engagement: how connected, involved, and spiritually active your congregation is between Sundays.

 The research on this is consistent across denominations.
-Gallup's extensive study of church engagement found that members who are "fully engaged" — connected to a small group, serving in a ministry, and receiving regular pastoral care — are dramatically more likely to remain active, give generously, and invite others.
+Members who are "fully engaged" — connected to a small group, serving in a ministry, and receiving regular pastoral care — are dramatically more likely to remain active, give generously, and invite others.
 Disengaged members, by contrast, are quietly drifting toward the exit even when their Sunday attendance looks fine.

 5x